 To commemorate the event at La Luz De Jesus an 18” x 24” Ltd. Ed. screen-printed event poster, featuring one of Dee Dee’s quintessential self-portraits: “Dee Dee Ramone: The Blue Dragon” was screened in an edition of just 150 signed and #’d pieces!

 The last few remaining prints from the edition are available now exclusively in the Dee Dee Ramone Online Store, while supplies last, or you can pick up a Blue Dragon button or sticker featuring Dee Dee’s self portrait at just a fraction of the price!

 An eclectic mix of Dee Dee fans, art aficionados and Ramones enthusiasts gathered at La Luz to celebrate, including actor/comedian Russell Brand and many more.
 Check out the interview with Russell below, peep out some of Dee Dee’s paintings hanging in the background, and look for a full recap of the Dee Dee Ramone Birthday Memorial Art Show, with photos, video and much more, coming soon to this site!

-Available worldwide both of these stylized 3.75-inch tall vinyl figures come decked in traditional Ramones leather jackets, and armed with their weapons of choice, (guitar and bass respectively).
-They’re detailed right down to Dee Dee’s enigmatic glare, Johnny’s infamous frown, and the matching shoulder chains that bookended them on stage while changing the face of rock ‘n’ roll.
+Available worldwide these stylized 3.75-inch tall vinyl figures come decked in traditional Ramones leather jacket, detailed with Dee Dee’s enigmatic glare, and armed with his weapon of choice, (bass guitar) as used on stage while changing the face of rock ‘n’ roll.